Kunlong1994/lab3/Uploading-code-to-the-Arduino-via-Raspberry-Pi-SSH.md

 cd ~/sketchbook/
 ```

-2. Create a folder for your project into the sketchbook folder and change directory to it.
+2. Create a folder for your project in the sketchbook folder and change directory to it.
 ```shell
 mkdir yourFolderName/
 cd yourFolderName/